Online Peer Support

 Good Participation Skills

-Do not under any circumstances use our Website to discuss another Member.
+Do not under any circumstances use isurvive.org to discuss another member.

-It is ok to discuss feelings ON suicide; however this is not the place for suicide notes, threats or requests for emergency assistance.
-This is the place to discuss your feelings, no matter how dark or despairing.
+It is ok to discuss feelings on suicide; however, this is not the place for suicide notes, threats or requests for emergency assistance.
+Please know you can discuss your feelings, no matter how dark or despairing.
 Share what you need to share and get help when you need help from your local service providers.